kubernetes-sigs/gateway-api/geps/gep-713/index.md

 - Policy objects that affect _only_ the object specified in the `targetRef` are Direct Attached Policies (or more simply, Direct Policies.)

+The biggest difference between the two types of Policy is that Direct Attached Policies are a strict subset of Policy objects with criteria designed to make it _much_ easier to understand the state of the system, and so are simpler to use and can use a more simple `status` design.

+However, Inherited Policies, because of the nature of the useful feature of having settings cascade across multiple objects in a hierarchy, require knowledge of more resources, and are consequently harder to understand and require a more complex status design.

+Splitting these two design patterns apart into separate GEPs is intended to allow proceeding with stablizing the simpler (Direct) case while we work on solving the status problem for the more complex (Inherited) case.

 Direct Attached Policies are further specified in the addendum GEP GEP-2648, Direct Policy Attachment.

-Inherited Policies are further specified in the addendem GEP-2649, Inherited Policy Attachment.
-This GEP also describes a set of expected behaviors for how settings can flow across a defined hierarchy.
+Inherited Policies are further specified in the addendum GEP-2649, Inherited Policy Attachment.
+GEP-2649 also describes a set of expected behaviors for how settings can flow across a defined hierarchy.